lawaladekunle/quick_devops_demo/README.md

-# A DevOps deployment Pipeline to Provision Kubernetes Pipelines
+# A Demo DevOps deployment Pipeline to Provision Kubernetes Pipelines